OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

     :scale: 70 %
     :align: center

 * Select **Add content** to add more content and choose your new content type in the appearing window (not shown).
-In the configuration page of your new content element make the following settings:
+In the configuration page of your new content element (called node in Drupal language) make the following settings:

 #.
 Type a name
 #.
 You can draw the geometry for your content element.
 Choose the draw symbol on the upper right corner of the map.
 Note that tool tips are shown when you hover the toolbar icons.
 Click on the map to create a new geometry.
 Finish the drawing with double click.